Triple Component Matrix Factorization: Untangling Global, Local, and Noisy Components: Proof of Theorem

-By observation, one can see that the first two terms in \eqref{eqn:ugselfexplain} are products of sparse matrices, incoherent matrices, and remaining terms.
+On the right hand side of~\eqref{eqn:ugselfexplain}, one can see that the $\hmatH_{g,0}$ and $\hmatH_{g,1}$ are products of sparse matrices, incoherent matrices, and remaining terms.
 Therefore we can use Lemma \ref{lm:efuinfnorm} to calculate an upper bound on their maximum row norm.
-However, the last term does not have such specific structure as we do not know whether $\hmatH_g$ is incoherent.
+However, the residual term does not have such specific structure as we do not know whether $\hmatH_g$ is incoherent.
 As a result we cannot provide precise estimate on its maximum row norm directly.
 To circumvent the issue, notice that \eqref{eqn:ugselfexplain} has a recursive form.
-Therefore, the matrix $\hmatH_{g}$ in the third term can be replaced by
+Therefore, the residual term can be replaced by

 The result will have $5$ terms, the first $4$ of which have the structure specified in Lemma \ref{lm:efuinfnorm}.
 The $5$-th term does not as it contains $\hmatH_g$.
 We can apply the replacement rule \eqref{eqn:replacementrule} again for the $5$-th term, generating $7$ terms.
 After applying the replacement rule $\omega$ times, where $\omega$ is an integer, the results become,